The following information is provided with our compliments.

 However, the information is used entirely at your own risk without any responsibility falling on the directors or staff of Marsland Nash Associates.

-This document is prepared for guidance only.
-We recommend that you contact us for advice before acting on any information contained in the document and we cannot accept responsibility for any action taken without such advice.
+This section of the website is prepared for guidance only.
+We recommend that you contact us for advice before acting on any information contained these website pages and we cannot accept responsibility for any action taken without such advice.

 Main personal allowances